SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 We looked at **three examples of computer programs**: single command, series of commands in a loop and a sequence of four commands.
 Let's now move on to the more exciting bit: writing our own programs in **JavaScript** and executing them outside the browser.

-## How do we write a console program?
+## How do we Write a Console Program?
 Let's go through the **steps for creating and executing a computer program** which uses a text console (window for entering and receiving text) to read and write its data.
 Such programs are known as **console-based**.
 Before we do that though, we need to **install and set up our development environment**, where we'll write and execute the **JavaScript** programs from this book and the exercises that go along with it.

 ## Development Environment (IDE)